 Television News from the New York TimesAdvertising: ‘Turketarian’ or ‘Meatatarian’?
 It’s All in the ‘Framily’ – Campaigns featuring coined and made-up words are increasingly prevalent on television, in print, online and in social media.

 ArtsBeat: Changes in Store for ‘American Masters’ on PBS – The series will broaden its focus from arts and culture to include science and industry.

 Oliver North, Now in the Service of TV’s K.G.B. – Mr. North provided the producers of “The Americans” with so much detail and color for an upcoming episode that he earned a story credit.

 ABC’s Nightly News Scores a Rare Ratings Win Over NBC’s – “World News With Diane Sawyer” eked out a 12,000-viewer lead among viewers advertisers most value — the first such ratings victory since last July.

 Talk: Tracy Morgan: ‘You Got to Watch What You Say’ – The “30 Rock” star thinks stand-up comedy has changed — but he has, too.

-What’s on Thursday – Television highlights.
+What’s on Tuesday – Television highlights.

 Special Newspaper Subscription Rates